cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

         }
     }

+Now, point your browser to **http://localhost:8765/users** to see a list of users.
-Now update one of the users you created earlier, if you change their password, you should see a hashed password instead of the original value on the list or view pages.
+You can edit the default user that was created during :doc:`Installation <installation>`.
+If you change that user's password, you should see a hashed password instead of the original value on the list or view pages.
 CakePHP hashes passwords with `bcrypt
 <http://codahale.com/how-to-safely-store-a-password/>`_ by default.
 You can also